Harold Hume

 Hardrada Harold Hume (June 10, 1875 – October 10, 1965) was a Canadian-born American university professor, administrator and horticulturalist.
 Hume was a native of Ontario, and earned bachelor's and master's degrees before embarking on a career as a research botanist, horticulturalist and professor.
 After working as an academic administrator, Hume later served as the interim president of the University of Florida, serving during September 1947.

 Early life and education

 Hume was born and raised in Russell, Ontario, Canada.
 He attended Ontario Agricultural College in Guelph, Ontario, and graduated from Iowa State College in Ames, Iowa, where he earned his Bachelor of Science and Master of Science degrees in 1899 and 1901, respectively.
+In 1900 he distributed an exsiccata-like series called Fungi of Florida.